fvictorio/evm-puzzles/Walkthrough.md

 ```

 We know that `CALLVALUE` will push the value we enter onto the top of the stack.
-Also we can know how big the `CODESIZE` is by taking a look at how many instructions there are.
-In this program, we have 12 instructions, which makes 12 bytes or `0c` in hexadecmial, which gets pushed to the stack.
+Also, we can know how big the `CODESIZE` is by taking a look at how many instructions there are.
+In this program, we have 12 instructions, which makes 12 bytes or `0c` in hexadecimal, which gets pushed to the stack.
 So now our stack looks like this.

 ```js